apache/kafka/docker/README.md

 Steps to release docker image
 -----------------------------
 - Make sure you have executed release.py script to prepare RC tarball in apache sftp server.
-- Use the RC tarball url as input kafka url to build docker image and run sanity tests.
+- Use the RC tarball url (make sure you choose scala 2.13 version) as input kafka url to build docker image and run sanity tests.
 - Trigger github actions workflow using the RC branch, provide RC tarball url as kafka url.
 - This will generate test report and CVE report for docker images.
 - If the reports look fine, RC docker image can be built and published.